by Emily Glankler

 Modern decolonization movements are a perfect way to celebrate Black History Month because students can make the connection to traditionally celebrated US figures like Dr. King and Malcolm X. Within this topic of decolonization, there are so many amazing connections between US History and AP World: W.E.B.
 Du Bois chose to live out his life in the newly independent Ghana; Bayard Rustin spent seven weeks in India studying Gandhi’s philosophy of nonviolence (which he would bring home and pass on to Dr. King in Montgomery.)

 This is a great opportunity to have students practice a DBQ by exploring documents from across the continent of Africa related to nationalism and decolonization.

 Anti-Social Studies DBQ: Nationalism and Decolonization in Africa (20th.
 C)

-For more resources related to Black History, go to our Black History Resources page!
+For more Black History Lesson Plans and additional resources, go to our Black History Resources page!